ionic-enterprise/security-trifecta-vue/README.md

 ### Web (No Offline)

-The web application cannnot take advantage of the relational database.
+The web application cannot take advantage of the relational database.
 As such, it is written to only work in an online fashion.
 As such, the logic in `src/use/tasting-notes.ts` uses the "API" routines in a web context.

 ### Sync